 An event will only be downgraded when it fails to meet the criteria by a substantial margin, or when it does not comply with the administration requirements.
 Such a decision does not change the previous requirements as per Regulation 25.12.

-When an event does not comply with World Sailing administrative procedures or fairness, the Match Race Rankings Sub-committee may recommend that World Sailing shall remove the event from the World Sailing calendar.
+When an event does not comply with World Sailing administrative procedures or fairness, the Match Racing Committee may recommend that World Sailing shall remove the event from the World Sailing calendar.

 An event which failed to meet the criteria, regardless if the event was downgraded or not, may be granted a lower Grade when it applies for the next edition of that event.